-- Sea level rise, in combination with more intense storms, will increase the risk of storm surges and flooding in coastal areas. - Seasonal snowpacks in the Western United States will shrink, endangering water supplies relied upon by Western communities. - The number and extent of wildfires, insect outbreaks, and tree mortality in the interior West, the Southwest, and Alaska will likely expand. - Damaging impacts outside of the United States may harm our trade, humanitarian, and national security interests.
+- The number of people at risk due to droughts will increase because many low-rainfall areas are projected to receive less rain and because rising temperatures and evaporation will cause soils to dry. - Seasonal snowpacks in the Western United States will shrink, endangering water supplies relied upon by Western communities. - The number and extent of wildfires, insect outbreaks, and tree mortality in the interior West, the Southwest, and Alaska will likely expand. - Damaging impacts outside of the United States may harm our trade, humanitarian, and national security interests.

-Legal Attacks by Some of the Largest Emitters in the U.S. Industry challenges to the Endangerment Finding would prevent EPA from carrying out the law and protecting the health and welfare of U.S. citizens on the basis of robust science.
+Legal attacks by some of largest U.S. emitters

+Industry challenges to the Endangerment Finding would prevent EPA from carrying out the law and protecting the health and welfare of U.S. citizens on the basis of robust science.

 In response to petitions asking EPA to reconsider the Endangerment Finding, EPA determined that the evidence presented did not support the Petitioners' contentions that the science underlying the Endangerment Finding was flawed, misinterpreted, or inappropriately applied by EPA.

-- Alleged factual mistakes in the IPCC report are rare and do not alter the core findings.
+Alleged factual mistakes in the IPCC report are rare and do not alter the core findings.

 EPA could only confirm two factual mistakes in the 3,000 page report: an error in the percentage of the Netherlands that is below sea level and an error in the year Himalayan glaciers are likely to have melted entirely.
-These two errors (neither of which EPA cited or relied upon) do not in any way change the key scientific conclusions underlingthe Endangerment Finding. - Allegations that "Climategate" undermined the credibility of climate science have been consistently rejected by multiple investigations.
+These two errors (neither of which EPA cited or relied upon) do not in any way change the key scientific conclusions underlying the Endangerment Finding.

+Allegations that "Climategate" undermined the credibility of climate science have been thoroughly rejected by multiple investigations.

 EPA's close examination of the e-mails written by a group of climate scientists that were hacked and published ("Climategate") unveiled no evidence of scientific misconduct or misleading data manipulation on the part of the researchers.

-The same conclusion was reached by the U.K. House of Commons Science and Technology Committee, the University of East Anglia, and Pennsylvania State University based on their own investigations.
-Petitioners' arguments are based on selective quotes from the e-mails taken out of context. - Allegation that EPA improperly relied on major scientific assessments of climate change research would have EPA ignore an extensive body of peer reviewed science.
+The same conclusion was reached by the U.K. House of Commons Science and Technology Committee, the University of East Anglia, and Pennsylvania State University based on their own independent investigations.
+Petitioners' arguments are based on a few carefully selected quotes from the thousands of e-mails, taken out of context.

+Allegations that EPA improperly relied on major scientific assessments of climate change research would have EPA ignore an extensive body of peer reviewed science.

 The Agency's reliance on peer-reviewed syntheses of climate research allow EPA to benefit from the insight and analysis provided by the thousands of climate scientists involved in these rigorous assessments.

 EPA's analyses of threats to human health and welfare commonly rely on such reports by expert collaborations such as the National Academies of Sciences, and it is normal and entirely proper for the United States government to rely upon the foremost scientific authorities, whether they are employed by the federal government or other institution.

 Petitioners consistently fail to address the breadth and depth of the evidence supporting the Endangerment Finding, and the mutually reinforcing data sets that compellingly demonstrate that climate change is occurring, is caused by human-generated increases in atmospheric greenhouse gas concentrations, and will endanger the public health and welfare of current and future generations.

+Support for EPA